 Water damage can cause secondary mold damage if mitigation and cleanup do not take place in a timely manner.
 Property owners should prioritize mitigating, cleaning, and drying water damage to reduce the risk of mold growth.
 Acting within the first 24 hours after damage may prevent mold from becoming a serious and costly problem.

 If a leak continues unabated or water is left standing for days, water damage and mold inspection, testing, and remediation may become necessary.
 Take the following measures as soon as a mildew odor or signs of fungal growth become apparent in the days or weeks following water damage.

 As soon as a property owner or manager observes any indications of water damage, he or she should call United Water Restoration.
-Our network of qualified water damage specialists includes experts in your area who can arrive on site within hours.
-If a persistent leak or standing water have been present for some time, these professionals may recommend testing for active mold growth after mitigating or resolving moisture issues.
+Our network of qualified water damage specialists includes experts in your area who can arrive on-site within hours.
+If a persistent leak or standing water has been present for some time, these professionals may recommend testing for active mold growth after mitigating or resolving moisture issues.

 Water Damage Cleanup

 Depending on the category of water damage and the building materials and contents affected, cleanup may require one or more rounds of disinfection or focus primarily on drying.
 There are three general categories of water damage, each of which poses a greater risk of mold growth:

 - Category One water damage involves clean water

 - Category Two water damage may contain chemicals or microbes